Timalexanderandersson/read-and-review-webpage/README.md

  then create Repository

 ### Create heroku app
 Login to the heroku platform
 go to the dropdown in homepage and create app give the app a project name, and choose the location you are in.

 ### deploy heroku application
-press the settings tab when clicked into your new application project. go to config vars section. and installed ALLOWED_HOST, CLIENT_ORIGIN, CLIENT_ORIGIN_DEV,CLOUDINARY_URL,DATABASE_URL,SECRET_KEY.for backend. add key of DISABLE_COLLECTSTATIC and  the value of 1 install gunicorn in the command in the terminal update the requirements.txt.
+install gunicorn in the command in the terminal update the requirements.txt.
 Create a Procfile.